 All blood donors are tested for hepatitis B to prevent the spread of hepatitis B virus through transfusions.
 Also, even though the chance of getting hepatitis from transfusions is remote, doctors use transfusions only when there is no alternative.
 These measures have dramatically decreased the risk of getting hepatitis from a blood transfusion.

-All people aged 18 and younger (starting at birth—see figure Vaccinating Infants and Children)
+All people aged 18 and younger (starting at birth—see figure Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents )

 Any adult who wishes protection from hepatitis B